Frequently Asked Questions

 Please note: Stairs are required to access the main office space.
 If you have mobility limitations, accommodations can be arranged for a downstairs office visit to ensure accessibility and comfort.

-• Sacred Mind Psychiatry currently accepts insurance through Aetna, Cigna, and Carelon.
+• Sacred Mind Psychiatry currently accepts insurance through Aetna and Cigna.
 We are pending United Healthcare, Blue Cross Blue Shield, and Medicare.
 You may be eligible for partial reimbursement if you have a PPO plan with out-of-network benefits.
 I can provide a superbill—a detailed receipt—to submit to your insurance provider for possible reimbursement.
 We recommend contacting your insurance company before booking an appointment to confirm your out-of-network mental health coverage and reimbursement rates.
 We also accept cash pay options .

 • It’s completely normal to have concerns about medication.
 My approach prioritizes open communication.
 I take the time to listen to your concerns and ensure we thoroughly discuss the risks, benefits, and potential side effects.
 We always start with the lowest effective dose to decrease side effects and slowly taper up if indicated.
 We’re never bound to any decisions.
 Adjustments can be made as needed to ensure you feel comfortable and supported throughout the process.